On the geometry of lift metrics and lift connections on the tangent bundle: -Stein and Osserman structures on

-and as mentioned above in this case, $\trace (\bar{J}_{v})=0$, so $TM$ is a $1$-Stein space.
-Also, if $\nabla$ is a flat connection, then the Jacobi operator $\bar{J}_{v}$ of $TM$ equipped with $\nabla^c$ (respectively, $\nabla^h$) is zero.
-Thus $\spec (\bar{J}_{v})=\{0\}$, so $TM$ is globally Osserman.
-As mentioned above and using Remark \ref{remark1}, we get the following \begin{proposition} Let $(M, g)$ be a Riemannian manifold, let $\nabla$ be an affine connection and let $TM$ be it's tangent bundle.
-Then the following statements hold \begin{enumerate} \item [(1)] $TM$ equipped with complete (respectively, horizontal) lift connection $\nabla^c$ (respectively, $\nabla^h$) is a $1$-Stein space; \item [(2)] if $\nabla$ is a flat connection, then $TM$ equipped with $\nabla^c$ (respectively, $\nabla^h$) is globally Osserman; moreover, if $M$ is $2$-dimensional, then $TM$ equipped with $\nabla^c$ (respectively, $\nabla^h$) is a $2$-Stein space. \end{enumerate} \end{proposition}
+\begin{proposition} Let $(M, g)$ be a Riemannian manifold, let $\nabla$ be an affine connection and let $TM$ be its tangent bundle.
+Then the following statements hold \begin{enumerate} \item [(1)] $TM$ equipped with the complete lift connection $\overset{C}{\nabla}$ is a $1$-Stein space; \item [(2)] if $\nabla$ is a flat connection, then $TM$ equipped with $\overset{C}{\nabla}$ is globally Osserman.
+Moreover, if $M$ is $2$-dimensional, then $TM$ equipped with $\overset{C}{\nabla}$ is a $2$-Stein space. \end{enumerate} \end{proposition}